With many window restrictors available, how do care providers choose the most robust solution?

 Strength: 3,600 Newtons!

 Jackloc window restrictors are tested to a minimum of 3,600 Newtons.
 HSE researchers recommend that for windows that are above waist height, window restrictors and their fixings should be capable of withstanding at least 850 Newtons.

-Most window restrictors are tested to British Standards recommendations of holding a force of 500 newtons.
+Most window restrictors available in the UK are tested to British Standards recommendations of holding a force of 500 newtons.
 What does this mean?
 500 newtons is the equivalent of 112lbs or 8 stone.
 This provides a level of resistance if a patient or resident accidentally leans on it.
 It also provides some peace of mind against intruders.
 But, it’s worth noting, this is only the minimum required in care settings

 Not all window restrictors are built the same.
 Most will say that they meet the standards required.
-Jackloc cable restrictors are independently tested to hold over four times the British Standards state on steel, aluminum and timber window frames.
+Jackloc cable restrictors are independently tested to hold over four times the British Standards state on steel, aluminium and timber window frames.

-A window restrictor is a window restrictor, right?
-Wrong.
-As in most consumer goods, you get what you pay for.
+As with most goods, you get what you pay for.
 A window restrictor is made up of parts to make it strong and secure.
 Buy cheap parts and the strength isn’t there to do the job.